 Wear seat belt properly.
 Make sure it remains securely fastened and tightened against the body.
 Make sure it is not twisted or defective.

 To release the seat belt, push on the red button on the seat belt buckle.

-10) Driver's Seat
+9) Driver's Seat

-On applicable models, The driver's seat can be adjusted forward and backward.
+The driver's seat can be adjusted forward and backward.